scrallex/score/docs/note/dynamic_guardrail_analysis.md

   lead, and permutation statistics.
 These rows will be surfaced in the whitepaper’s sensitivity appendix to show why dynamic calibration is only activated for the Logistics domain.
+- `make planbench-all` now invokes `scripts/planbench_to_stm.py` with `--enrich-from output/planbench_by_domain/logistics/gold_state.json` for Blocksworld and Mystery, ensuring the merged twin corpus is reproduced on rebuild.
+- Additional gold states can be merged by setting `PLANBENCH_EXTRA_TWINS="/path/to/extra_state.json ..."` when invoking the make target; each state is appended to the enrichment list so sweeps can incorporate bug-fix corpora or larger synthetic expansions.
 - Recommended whitepaper call-out: “Only the logistics domain benefits from a dynamic 2.5% guardrail (p≈0.035, 10-step lead); blocksworld and mystery require corpus expansion before low-guardrail alerts become